sourceryinstitute/miniFAVOR/doc/miniFAVOR-FORD-file.md

 we encourage you to post an issue in [this projects Github repository] by [opening a new issue].

-[this projects Gitlab repository]: https://github.com/everythingfunctional/miniFAVOR
+[this projects Github repository]: https://github.com/everythingfunctional/miniFAVOR
 [opening a new issue]: https://github.com/everythingfunctional/miniFAVOR/issues/new